MinecraftServerControl/mscs/README.md

     server.properties
     white-list.txt

-You can just copy your world into the worlds directory:

-    mkdir /opt/mscs/worlds/alpha
-    cp -R * /opt/mscs/worlds/alpha

-After you've copied the world files, you will want to [create a world entry into MSCS](#creating-a-new-world) using the name of the world and the port that you wish the world to use:
+Now I simply tell mscs to create a new world from the current directory:

+    mscs import . alpha 25565

+Alternatively, I could have simply provided the world's directory that sits in my home folder instead of changing directories:

-    mscs create alpha 25565
+    mscs import ~/minecraft_world alpha 25565

-#### Renaming world folder
+#### Renaming a world
-If you would like to rename the `alpha` folder
-(the one that is the parent folder of the actual world) to a different name, follow the steps below.
+If you would like to rename a world to a different name, follow the steps below.

-IMPORTANT: make sure the world that you are importing is not currently running.

-In this example we want to rename the `alpha` folder to `vanillaMC`:
+In this example we want to rename a world named `alpha` to `vanillaMC`:

-    mkdir /opt/mscs/worlds/vanillaMC
-    cp -R * /opt/mscs/worlds/vanillaMC
-    mv /opt/mscs/worlds/vanillaMC/alpha /opt/mscs/worlds/vanillaMC/vanillaMC

-After you've set up the file structure, [you can now create a world entry into MSCS](#creating-a-new-world) using the name of the world and the port that you wish the world to use:

-    mscs create vanillaMC 25565
+    mscs rename alpha vanillaMC

 ### Adjusting global server properties
 Default values in the script can be overridden by adding certain properties to